buildfastwithai/gen-ai-experiments/README.md

 ## 📂 Folder Structure

+- **100-OS-Libraries**
+  A curated collection of 100 essential open-source libraries with practical examples and use cases.

 - **AI-agents**
   Contains notebooks and scripts for building intelligent agents, including examples for **JEE preparation** and **travel assistance**.